 What’s a recovery phrase, and why do I need one?

-Crypto wallets are how we store and manage crypto assets and NFTs—and connect to DApps.
+Crypto wallets are how you store and manage crypto assets and NFTs, and connect to DApps.
 And all wallets—and the assets they hold—can be the target of fraud and theft.
 So a robust method of identification is required to manage access.

 For these cases, you’ll use a recovery phrase.